apache/wicket-site/apache/friends.md

 Fortress is 100% compliant with RBAC, ARBAC02 and IETF's password policy draft.
 It uses Apache Wicket for its [RBAC Web Management UI][fortress-2].

+### Apache AsterixDB

+[Apache AsterixDB][asterixdb-1]  is a BDMS (Big Data Management System) with a rich feature set that sets it apart from other Big Data platforms.
+Its submodule Hyracks uses Apache Wicket for its administration console.

 [isis-1]: http://isis.apache.org
 [isis-2]: http://isis.apache.org/documentation.html#wicket-viewer
 [oodt-1]: http://oodt.apache.org